Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: Related Work

 A large body of research has contributed computational and machine learning approaches to infer psychological and mental health states across varied populations and contexts using social media data~\cite{shimgekar2025interpersonal,russo2024stranger,wan2025hashtag,saha2021life,saha2019prevalence,shimgekar2025interpersonal,yuan2023mental,ma2017write,chouaki2024news,kim2025capturing,gamage2022deepfakes,kim2023supporters}.
 For example,~\citeauthor{yuan2023mental} adopted a causal-inference framework to study how engaging with recovery stories on Twitter impacts individuals' psychosocial wellbeing.
 Specifically with Reddit,~\citeauthor{kumar2015detecting} underscored the predictive power of language in detecting shifts from broader mental health conversations to expressions of suicidal ideation.~\citeauthor{de2017language} conducted a study in Reddit mental health communities to explore how receiving social support might impact an individual’s likelihood of expressing suicidal thoughts~\cite{de2017language}.

-Our work is motivated by this growing body of research that has utilized social media to understand mental health experiences.
+Our work is motivated by this growing body of research on social media and mental health experiences.
 In particular, we examine the impact of engaging with \acc{}s, such as Replika.
-Drawing inspiration from studies that apply natural language and causal-inference analysis to assess psychosocial outcomes, our work develops a computational framework to evaluate how dose interactions with \acc{}s influence users' emotional expression and psychosocial wellbeing.
+Drawing on studies that apply natural language processing and causal inference, our work develops a computational framework to evaluate how dose interactions with \acc{}s influence users' emotional expression and psychosocial wellbeing.
 By analyzing large-scale, longitudinal data, we aim to uncover how these \acc{}s may function as emotional support and contribute to meaningful changes in users' mental health trajectories.